MrShoenel/metrics-as-scores/README.md

 This package accompanies the paper entitled “*Contextual Operationalization of Metrics As Scores: Is My Metric Value Good?*”
 (Hönel et al. 2022).
-It seeks to answer the question whether or not the context a software metric was captured in, matters.
-It enables the user to compare contexts and to understand their differences.
+It seeks to answer the question whether or not the domain a software metric was captured in, matters.
+It enables the user to compare domains and to understand their differences.
 In order to answer the question of whether a metric value is actually good, we need to transform it into a **score**.
-Scores are normalized **and rectified** distances, that can be compared in an apples-to-apples manner, across contexts.
-The same metric value might be good in one context, while it is not in another.
-To borrow an example from the context of software: It is much more acceptable (or common) to have large applications (in terms of lines of code) in the contexts/domains of games and databases than it is for the domains of IDEs and SDKs.
+Scores are normalized **and rectified** distances, that can be compared in an apples-to-apples manner, across domains.
+The same metric value might be good in one domain, while it is not in another.
+To borrow an example from the domain of software: It is much more acceptable (or common) to have large applications (in terms of lines of code) in the domains of games and databases than it is for the domains of IDEs and SDKs.
 Given an *ideal* value for a metric (which may also be user-defined), we can transform observed metric values to distances from that value and then use the cumulative distribution function to map distances to scores.

 ------------------------------------------------------------------------